 Which Laser Combs Does HairMax Offer?

-Overall, the are 4 different lasercombs in the HairMax lineup:
+Overall, the are four different lasercombs in the HairMax lineup:

 HairMax LaserBand 82

 This Pininfarina-designed device features 82 medical grade lasers that deliver maximum light to your follicles, along with a patented hair parting teeth system that helps you achieve optimal results.
-In fact, with LaserBand 82, HairMax claims your treatments can last as little as 90 seconds, 3X per week.
+In fact, with LaserBand 82, HairMax claims your treatments can last as little as 90 seconds, three times per week.

 Each LaserBand 82 comes with a rechargeable battery, power cord, user manual, and Quick Start guide.